On certain partition bijections related to Euler's partition problem: Combinatorial proof of Theorem 2 and generalizations.

-We show that corresponding to this matrix, we can get $m-1$ many partitions in which there is exactly one part that appears three times and all others appear once, and corresponding to distinct matrices, we get all separate elements of this set of partitions with the above property.
+We show that corresponding to the $M^{(x,\lambda)}$ above, we can get $(m-1)$ many partitions in each of which there is exactly one part that appears three times and all others appear once, and when we add the corresponding contributions from $M^{(x,\lambda)}$ as $\lambda, x$ are varied, we get the total number of partitions in $a_{1}(n)$.

-Indeed, in the above matrix, consider $1\leq n \leq m-1$, and the partition where all the filled and unfilled cells prior to the $(0,j_{n})$ cell remain unchanged, and the cells $(0,j_{n})$ and the cell $(1,j_{n})$ are filled with ones, and all the originally empty cells in between $(0,j_{n})$ and $(0,j_{n+1})$ are filled with ones and the originally filled cell $(0,j_{n+1})$ is made empty.
-It is easy to check, of course, that the sum of this configuration is the same as the sum of the original configuration, and this is the only way to keep the sum constant and to have a case where there is one part appearing three times and all other parts appearing once.
+Indeed, in the above matrix $M^{(x,\lambda)}$, consider some $l$ with $1\leq l \leq m-1$, and a new partition of $n$ where in the first row all the filled and unfilled cells prior to the $(0,j_{l})$ cell remain unchanged, and the cells $(0,j_{l})$ and $(1,j_{l})$ are filled with 1, and all the originally empty cells of the first row in between $(0,j_{l})$ and $(0,j_{l+1})$ are filled with 1's and the originally filled cell $(0,j_{l+1})$ now contains 0.
+It is simple to check that the sum contributed by this configuration is the same as the sum contributed by the original configuration.\footnote{this is the only way here to keep the sum constant and to have a case where there is one part appearing three times and all other parts appearing once}.

 Thus we have shown that corresponding to this matrix configuration, we can get $(m-1)$ many partitions in which there's exactly one part that appears three times and all others appear once.
-Also it is clear that corresponding to distinct matrices, we get all separate elements of this set of partitions with the above property.
+Also it is clear that summing on all the distinct matrices, we get the exact count for the number of partitions in this set of partitions $a_{1}(n)$.
 Thus the proof is complete. \end{proof}

 Now we generalize the statement of \cref{thm:conj2} to give the proof of \cref{thm:new2}.